diablodale/netvelocimeter/README.md

 # NetVelocimeter

-A Python library for measuring network performance metrics like bandwidth, latency, and ping times across multiple service providers.
+A Python library for measuring network performance metrics like bandwidth, latency, and jitter across multiple service providers.

 ## Installation